 Absolutely free to use as a writer.
 If you want to read you need to pay a minimum of $5 to a maximum of $50

-No customization apart from having a publication page which does not look bad at all.
+No customization apart from having a publication page that does not look bad at all.

-You can join the medium partner program to earn money when someone visits your post and give a slap.
+You can join the medium partner program to earn money when someone visits your post and give you a clap.
 No third party ads or Google Adsense allowed

 No branding option apart from using your logo.

 Only if you can write a premium article sign up for medium.
 Else stay away from it.
-Readers do not like poor articles after paying a hefty amount as a subscription.
+Readers do not like poor articles after paying a hefty amount for a subscription.

-- You only need to write premium articles.
-Well, that’s not a downside.
-What do you feel?
+- You only need to write premium articles

 Tumblr is free to use.
 However, you can buy a custom domain and connect to Tumblr to give it a more professional look.